 It provides fire and emergency medical services to the City of East Palo Alto, the City of Menlo Park, the Town of Atherton, and the neighboring areas of unincorporated San Mateo County.
-Counting both residents and employees, it serves over 100,000 people with seven fire stations and 120 people, roughly 90 of whom are firefighters and paramedics.
-It has an annual budget of almost $60 million per year and receives more in property tax revenues that do its three constituent cities and town combined.
+Counting both residents and employees, it serves over 100,000 people with seven fire stations and 130 people, roughly 105 of whom are firefighters and paramedics.
+It has an annual budget of over $75 million per year, larger than any of those of its three constituent cities, and it receives more in property tax revenues than all three combined.

 Protecting public safety is one of the highest duties of government.
 Having well-trained and well-equipped first responders is essential in the event of daily emergencies and occasional disasters.
 Equally important is effective prevention to reduce the frequency of emergency events and thorough preparation to minimize the impacts of emergencies and disasters upon our lives, our work, our homes, and our environment.